The Statler Hotel & Residences: Years of neglect

 In June 2009 AIA Dallas announced a competition for a temporary installation to provide pleasing views to Main Street Garden Park patrons while the building remains empty.
 In late 2009 the building's lower levels were covered in opaque plastic and lit from behind, giving the building a lantern-like appearance.

 On March 1, 2011, it was reported that the Statler Hilton building and the adjoining library had been sold to a developer, Leobardo Trevino, who intended to restore it.
 "Right now," he said, "the plans are to clean it up and restore the exterior and make it nice.
 We'll gut it and take it down to the concrete...But our plans are to restore it to the original and make it look like it did in 1956.
 We love the property."
 Trevino's group is also restoring 1600 Pacific Tower in downtown Dallas.
-In March 2012, it was revealed that a previously forgotten, 40-foot-long mural from 1956 had been discovered during renovation of the building.
+In March 2012, it was revealed that a previously forgotten, 40-foot-long mural from 1956 had been discovered during the renovation of the building.

 Towards the end of April 2013, Dallas news outlets were circulating reports that Trevino's Ricchi Dallas Investments was exploring deals to sell the hotel to prospective buyers; while Trevino did not specifically identify any individual prospects, Dallas-based developer Jack Matthews announced that his company, Matthews Southwest, was executing due diligence concerning a possible purchase, further stating that if Matthews Southwest were to go through with a purchase, that plans for residential redevelopment would be retained.
 The Matthews Southwest deal fell through in July 2013 after Matthews announced that they "couldn't make the financials work."

 Restoration

-Developer Mehrdad Moayedi’s Centurion American Development Group signed a nonrefundable agreement to purchase the vacant 19-story building on Commerce Street in September 2013 with a goal of closing the purchase by April 2014.
-Beyond continuing plans for residential redevelopment, Moayedi also is considering other uses including a movie theater, grocery store, restaurants and retail space as well as a possible live music venue.
+Developer Mehrdad Moayedi's Centurion American Development Group signed a nonrefundable agreement to purchase the vacant 19-story building on Commerce Street in September 2013 with a goal of closing the purchase by April 2014.
+Beyond continuing plans for residential redevelopment, Moayedi is also considering other uses including a movie theater, grocery store, restaurants and retail space as well as a possible live music venue.

 On May 1, 2015, it was announced that the building, and the adjacent Old Dallas Central Library, would be redeveloped as the Statler Hotel & Residences.
 The work cost $230 million.
 The hotel is again managed by Hilton Hotels, under their Curio Collection banner.
 The new hotel has 159 guest rooms on the first five floors, and 219 apartments on the upper 11 floors.
 The hotel features meeting facilities, as well as retail and office space, four restaurants and a lounge.
 A music venue is planned for the hotel's 14,500-square-foot ballroom.
 The hotel reopened on October 17, 2017.